aoijs/website/src/content/docs/functions/isValidHex.md

 });
 ```

-This will return `true` as well as `80` is an valid hexadecimal color:
+This will return `true` as well as `80` is a valid hexadecimal color:

 ```javascript
 client.command({